astro75/unity-webgl-gc-bug/README.md

 Expected result: `monoUsedHeapSize` shows a value of 2 (same as the starting value) Actual result: `monoUsedHeapSize` shows a higher value, such as 32 or 62

+If you repeat Allocate-Clear-GC steps the used memory will increase every time.